Department and Program Recommendations for First-Year Students

 The final part focuses on the financial system and macroeconomics—the study of economy-wide “aggregates” such as Gross Domestic Product, the Consumer Price Index and the unemployment rate.
 One important goal here is to examine why there are disparities in material living standards across nations.
 Another is to learn about the causes and effects of economic recessions and the role that fiscal and monetary policy play to mitigate them.

 For more information about the Economics Department, please see the department website www.macalester.edu/academics/economics

 Educational Studies is an interdisciplinary field centered on social inquiry, imagination, and advocacy.
 The major includes participation in thematically related courses (32 credits), community and civic engagement experiences, and completion of an advanced integrative project.
 Students may select from one of two emphases – Teaching & Learning or Education & Society.

-The Teaching & Learning emphasis is designed to support students interested in entering the teaching profession.
+The Teaching & Learning emphasis is designed to support students interested in designing dynamic educational environments in both formal and non-formal learning contexts.
 Students may begin their teacher education at Macalester and then complete their preparation through a variety of different programs immediately after graduation.
 The Education & Society emphasis provides opportunities for interdisciplinary exploration of pressing social and educational issues on local, national, and international levels.
 Both emphases prepare students to engage in educational transformation through policy and practice.